andrei-kondakov/fab-classic/README.rst

-In addition to use via the ``fab`` tool, Fabric's components may be imported into other Python code, providing a Pythonic interface to the SSH protocol suite at a higher level than that provided by the ``paramiko-ng`` library (which Fabric itself uses).
+In addition to use via the ``fab`` tool, Fabric's components may be imported into other Python code, providing a Pythonic interface to the SSH protocol suite at a higher level than that provided by the ``paramiko`` library (which Fabric itself uses).